 The $250 Deluxe box set sold out (3000 units) as soon as it went on sale.
 More will be available March 5th, 2021.
 There will also be a $160 set with exactly the same 10 CD’s, but without a hard-cover book.
 That set will be sold in stores and online retail sites.
 Meanwhile, all of the tracks can be streamed on the Neil Young Archives website.
 Membership is just $1.99 a month, and you have access to all of Neil Young’s releases.

 So, how is Archives Vol. II?
 There are some gems.
 The 1976 Crosby Stills Nash & Young version of “Human Highway” sounds great (the 1973 version is here too, but the harmonies are not as good).
 It was going to be the title song of their group follow-up to Deja Vu and their solo work of the early ’70’s.
 This version of the song was recorded during the Long May You Run sessions.
 The other really good recording from that session is “Midnight On The Bay”.
-If you want to know more about the lost Human Highway album, here’s the link to the article on this site: https://ontherecords.net/2018/06/csny-human-highway-the-lost-album/
+If you want to know more about the lost Human Highway album, here’s the link to the article on this site, when you’re ready to check it out: https://ontherecords.net/2018/06/csny-human-highway-the-lost-album/

 Other previously unreleased standouts include the first studio version of “The Bridge”, “Homefires” & “Daughters” (both from the Homegrown sessions), and “Come Along And Say You Will” (from 1972, the same year as Harvest).
 Plus, there are nice live versions of “Stringman” and “Midnight On The Bay”.
 These two are on a disc separate from the three concert discs.